network-unit-testing-system/example-custom-netmiko-cli-test/test_project/README.md

 # Test Project

-This project demonstrates the use of the custom netmiko cli test
+This project demonstrates the use of a custom Netmiko CLI test.

 ## Setup

-A Linux container needs to be running and expose SSH over port 2222
+To run this test, a Linux container must be active and configured to expose SSH on port 2222.

-The GitHub Action workflow stats the container:
+The GitHub Action workflow initiates the container with the following configuration:

 ```yaml
     services: